 Many beautiful Art Nouveau buildings in Nancy were constructed during the Belle Époque era.
 Some of them are fine examples of Art Nouveau architecture designed with wrought-iron work, stained-glass and decor in ceramics.

 Names such as Louis Majorelle, Jacques Gruber, Émile Gallé, Jacques Gruber, Victor Prouvé, Eugène Vallin and Alexandre Bigot have acquired world-wide reputation for their work.
-Known as the École de Nancy (School of Nancy), they have created outstanding buildings throughout the city of Nancy: townhouses, shops or banks which display the clever reunion of architecture and decoration style inspired by plant-life and science.
+Known as the École de Nancy (School of Nancy), they have created outstanding Art Nouveau buildings in Nancy: townhouses, shops or banks which display the clever reunion of architecture and decoration style inspired by plant-life and science.

-Over 250 buildings are currently listed in Art Nouveau in Nancy, from the city-centre to the suburbs.
+Over 250 Art Nouveau buildings in Nancy are currently listed, from the city-centre to the suburbs.
 Here is a list of 30 of our favourite Art Nouveau buildings in Nancy.

 City-Centre of Nancy

-The city-centre of Nancy, located in the New Town of Charles III contains some of the finest Art Nouveau buildings in France, particularly banks, shops and administrations.
+The city-centre, located in the New Town of Charles III contains some of the finest Art Nouveau buildings in Nancy, particularly banks, shops and administrations.

 1. L’Est Républicain